adithya-s-k/AI-Engineering.academy/docs/AIBreakDown/TRM/README.md

 ## The Problem Domain: Why Sudoku?

-Let's start with a concrete example.
-Sudoku is perfect for understanding TRM because it needs both local reasoning (checking if a number fits in a cell) and global reasoning (ensuring the whole grid is consistent).
-But there's a deeper reason: Sudoku represents a class of problems where large language models struggle.
+Let's talk about Sudoku for a minute.
+It's actually a perfect test case for TRM because it needs both local reasoning (can I put a 5 in this cell?) and global reasoning (does this mess up the entire grid?).
+But there's something deeper going on here.

+Sudoku represents a class of problems where LLMs just... fail.
+Completely.

-Traditional LLMs process input once and generate output autoregressively.
-For a Sudoku puzzle, this means the model would need to predict all 81 cells in sequence, where a single wrong prediction cascades into invalidating the entire solution.
-This is why models like GPT-4, Claude, and even the 671B parameter DeepSeek R1 score 0% on hard Sudoku puzzles - they lack the ability to iterate and refine their thinking.
+Here's why: traditional LLMs process input once and spit out an answer autoregressively - token by token, no going back.
+For a Sudoku puzzle, this means the model needs to predict all 81 cells in sequence.
+One wrong prediction early on?
+The whole thing falls apart.
+It's like building a house of cards - one mistake and it all collapses.

+This is why GPT-4, Claude, and even that monster 671B parameter DeepSeek R1 all score 0% on hard Sudoku.
+They literally cannot iterate and refine their thinking.
+They get one shot, and if they mess up cell 12, well, cells 13-81 are probably going to be wrong too.

 ![type:video](assets/videos/Scene2_SudokuSetup.mp4)